Pedal Portugal…and others!

 Scroll on down for information on other guided tour operators, as well as on mountain bike centres and routes in Portugal.

 You might also want to look at our blog post on How To Choose A Guided Cycle Tour.

-Our remaining tours in 2022 are already fully booked but we do have spaces in 2023:
+Most of our forthcoming tours are already fully booked but we do have a few spaces in 2023:

 For more information about us and the kind of trips we run, take a look at our general guided tours page, which also has links to information about our other tours, custom trips, our terms and conditions (revised due to Covid) and reviews from previous riders.